meghana-nr/url-shortener/README.md

     ```

 ## About the assignment
-Have written the solution using Javascript and HTML and MongoDB to store data.
+The solution is written in [EJS](https://ejs.co/) with mongo DB as the store for shortened URLs.
+A random unique key generator is used to generate the shortened urls.